mlochbaum/BQN/implementation/primitive/search.md

 For example, a lookup table algorithm for dyadic `⊐` might traverse `𝕨`, writing each value's index to the table.
 Doing this step in reverse index order makes sure the lowest index "wins".
 Similarly, empty entries must be initialized to `≠𝕨` beforehand.
 Then the result is `𝕩⊏t` where `t` is the table constructed this way.
 A nonzero minimum value can be handled for free by subtracting it from the table pointer.

 Set operations can be handled with a packed bit table, but reading a bit is slower so this should be done only if the space savings are really needed.

+A 1-byte lookup can be packed into vector registers for extra-fast searching.
+To look up a byte, select the appropriate byte from the table with the top 5 bits, and a mask from another table with the bottom 3.
+Put these together and pack into bits with compare-movemask.

 ## Hash tables